A band so great, it's only appropriate that nobody's ever heard of them.

 psychedelia ("Production Values"), and a whopping asspipeful of that off-kilter

-songwriting style that makes the band so darned special - and me personally so
+songwriting style that makes the band so darned special ("Titletrack" and all previously listed

-after their last concert.
+after their disappointing concert of six months prior.
 But you have to understand - I was still a young

 man, and it was a HUGE threat to think of a great young band compromising their